Australian Universities Accord Panel

 The Hon Fiona Nash (Member)

-She spent twelve years in the federal parliament as a Senator for NSW and also held ministerial positions including Rural Health, and in Cabinet the positions of Regional Development, Regional Communications and Local Government and Territories.
+The Hon Fiona Nash grew up in Sydney and has spent the last three decades living and working in regional Australia.
+For many years she was involved in a family farming enterprise in the central west of NSW, which her sons Will and Henry are now running.
+She spent 12 years in the federal parliament as a Senator for NSW and also held ministerial positions including Rural Health, and in Cabinet the positions of Regional Development, Regional Communications and Local Government and Territories.
 She also held the position of Deputy Leader of the Nationals.
+From 2018 to 2021 Fiona was the Strategic Adviser, Regional Engagement and Government Relations for Charles Sturt University.

 Fiona was appointed by the Australian Government as the Regional Education Commissioner in December 2021.